Helmholtz-UFZ/saqc/docs/funcs/BreakDetection.md

    where $`\bar{X}`$ denotes the arithmetic mean of $`X`$.
 4. The ratio (last/this) of the second derivatives is close to 1:
     * $` 1 -`$ `scnd_der_ratio_range` $`< |\frac{x''_{k-1}}{x_{k''}}| < 1 + `$`scnd_der_ratio_range`
-5. The ratio (this/next) of the second derivatives is sufficiently hight:
+5. The ratio (this/next) of the second derivatives is sufficiently height:
     * $`|\frac{x''_{k}}{x''_{k+1}}| > `$`scnd_der_ratio_thresh`

 NOTE: